 Intermediate GIS Workshops

-- Intermediate GIS Using Spatial Analysis Tools — Handout
+- Intermediate GIS Using Spatial Analysis Tools —Data and Handout

 This session builds upon the skills obtained in the Introduction to GIS and ArcGIS.
 Topics will include: Geocoding of addresses data, common spatial analysis tools such as clip, buffer, intersect, dissolve, and spatial join, etc.